Correcting for finite statistics effects in a quantum steering experiment: Supplemental Material: Correcting for finite statistics effects in a quantum steering experiment

 For practical reasons, experiments rely on a finite number of samples to estimate a probability distribution.
 Even with a large sample size, we are still restricted by the effects of finite statistics.
-As demonstrated in our experiment, this results in an experimental probability distribution that does not completely satisfy the non-signalling principle.
+As demonstrated in our experiment, this results in an experimental probability distribution that does not completely satisfy the non-signaling principle.
 Often this effect is not taken into account or additional assumptions have to be made resulting in collected data being excluded.
-Importantly, the semidefinite program used to calculate the ASR highlights the effects of signalling, as the maximisation problem becomes unbounded, whilst still satisfying the other constraints in the program.
-Thus, demanding either a perfect, non-signalling probability distribution, or a correction of this effect.
+Importantly, the semidefinite program used to calculate the ASR highlights the effects of finite statistics, as the maximisation problem becomes unbounded, whilst still satisfying the other constraints in the program.
+Thus, demanding either a perfect, non-signaling probability distribution, or a correction of this effect.

-In this appendix, we outline the non-signaling algorithm (NSA) that can numerically identify a signalling-free probability distribution as defined in the main text.
-The idea is as such: given some signalling probability distribution, we want to find the closest NS probability distribution that can be generated from a valid steering assemblage.
+In this appendix, we outline the non-signaling model algorithm (NSMA) that can numerically identify a signaling-free probability distribution as defined in the main text.
+The idea is as such: given some signaling probability distribution, we want to find the closest NS probability distribution that can be generated from a valid steering assemblage.
 Previous work achieved this by minimising the relative entropy~\cite{cavalcanti2016quantitative}.
 However, we trust Bob's measurement settings $\{B_{b|y}\}_{b,y}$.
 Therefore, we impose an additional constraint that the NS probability distribution is physically realisable with Bob's measurement settings.

 In such a scenario, an SDP inspired by the steering robustness can be used.
 We define the set of all physically realisable probability distributions with $\{B_{b|y}\}_{b,y}$ as $\mathcal{R}$.
 We define the SDP in its primal form as: